-Subject Issue Action i) Continuity of cycle paths Termination at the boundary with Rushmere Common is considered a safety hazard.
-Under control of Suffolk County Council Highways. j) Waiting areas at bus stops New bus shelters have been requested.
+Subject Issue Action i) Continuity of cycle paths Termination at the boundary with Rushmere Common is Under control of Suffolk County Council Highways. j) Waiting areas at bus stops considered a safety hazard.
+New bus shelters have been requested.
 Under control of Suffolk County Council Highways. k) Reductions in bus services These are considered extremely detrimental to the cause for reducing congestion, providing for residents who cannot drive and addressing climate change priorities.
 Consider providing subsidies to maintain vital bus services.
 I) Old Kesgrave street lighting Complaints that the lighting levels are inadequate and don't make people feel safe.
-Upgrade street lighting and get adopted by Suffolk County Council.
-Acknowledging that there are multiple items in this section that are under the control of Suffolk County Council Highways Department which has stated that due to a much reduced budget from sector and funde to a surroute the sector of the se
+Upgrade street lighting and get adopted by Suffolk County Council. m) Bus services and infrastructure Progressive reduction in routes and frequency; lack of suitable shelters and signage Liaise with other parish councils, Suffolk County Council and bus operators to lobby for improvements.

-Suffolk County Council Highways Department which has stated that due to a much reduced budget from central government since 2010 it is unlikely to devote limited funds to our needs.
+Acknowledging that there are multiple items in this section that are under the control of Suffolk County Council Highways Department which has stated that due to a much reduced budget from central government since 2010 it is unlikely to devote limited funds to our needs.
 In May 2019 it launched a new "self-help" scheme and KNPS recommends that this scheme be investigated to identify where some sought after improvements may be actioned and when through local funding.